 NSCI 483 Neurobiology of Learning and Memory

-NSCI 483, Neurobiology of Learning and Memory is an exploration of brain systems underlying how the we learn and remember, and how they become disordered.
-Online multimedia modules and study of cutting edge research articles reveal how modern techniques and ideas are driving neuroscience forward.
-Requires interviewing a person with a disorder in order to learn to advocate for them in society.
+NSCI 483, Neurobiology of Learning and Memory is an exploration of brain systems underlying how we learn and remember, and how they become disordered.
+Online multimedia modules and study of cutting-edge research articles reveal how modern techniques and ideas are driving neuroscience forward.
+Students will also do an in-depth analysis of a neurological disorder of learning and/or memory, and may interview a person with a disorder in order to learn how they may advocate for them in society.

 Online format with materials, communication, and assignment submissions all via BrightSpace (onQ)